|Commanding Officer Royal Signals||Captain John Lionel Hills||Aug 1940||Dec 1941|

-Excerpts from an Interview conducted with Capt Ken Ward by Colin Durrant, Andy Taylor and John Warwicker (all from the British Resistance Organisation Museum at Parham, Suffolk, and Ron Chisal of Chatterbox Club); Cpl Arthur Gabbitas, Auxiliary Units (Signals), private papers;
+Excerpts from an interview conducted with Captain Ken Ward by Colin Durrant, Andy Taylor and John Warwicker (all from the British Resistance Organisation Museum at Parham, Suffolk, and Ron Chisal of Chatterbox Club); Arthur Gabbitas, Auxiliary Units (Signals), private papers;

 Notes from Brigadier RE Barker CBE, The National Archives ref WO 199.1194, 28 Jun 1944